TristanWebber/tibicen-os/README.md

 User requests kernel to write `len` characters from `bytes_to_send` to stdout.
 This will be extended to arbitrary file descriptors for a unix-like interface.

+#### sys_task_create(void *fn)

+Create a statically allocated task from function pointer `fn`.
+Adds it to the array of tasks and will be run when the cooperative round-robin scheduler reaches the task.
+Returns false if there are no available task slots.
+Task is allocated 1kB of stack.

+#### sys_task_delete(void)

+Removes the currently running task from the array of tasks and yields to the scheduler.
+Any task that ends must call task_delete - Task functions cannot return.

+#### sys_task_yield(void)

+Yields the currently running task to the scheduler and places it in READY state.
+Task will be run again as soon as the scheduler reaches that task again. sys_task_yield or sys_task_delay must be called by some task at least once per second to prevent the watchdog timer from expiring.

+#### sys_task_delay(uint64_t delay_us)

+Yields the currently running task to the scheduler and will not run again until at least `delay_us` have elapsed.
+If this is the only running task, the scheduler will enter a busy loop waiting for the timer to elapse.
+Since the scheduler is cooperative, timing cannot be guaranteed.

 ### stdlib-like functions - `stdio.h`

 The following functions are available in userspace